What is the difference between Affirmative Action and Equal Opportunity?

 What is an Affirmative Action Program?

-A written affirmative action program is required of all federal contractors holding contracts of $50,000 or more and with 50 or more employees.
-Affirmative Action Programs are designed to provide ways to measure hiring, training, and promotional opportunities for qualified minorities and women in all parts of an organization.
+Federal law requires a written affirmative action program for all federal contractors holding contracts of $50,000 or more and with 50 or more employees.
+Affirmative Action Programs are designed to provide ways to measure opportunities for qualified minorities and women in all parts of an organization.
 An Affirmative Action Program is prepared annually by the Office of Equal Opportunity Services.

 I am about to advertise a vacant position.
 Do I have to put an EEO/AA statement at the bottom of the ad?